venkatvedam/EatAware/README.md

-# EatAware
+# Eat Aware
-Eat Aware - Know what you eat.
+Eat Aware - Know what you eat!